Princess Ferial of Egypt: Education

-At the will of their father Farouk, Ferial and her sisters were educated privately, and then at Grand Verger Finishing School a boarding school in Lutry, Switzerland.
+At the will of their father Farouk, Ferial and her sisters were educated privately, and then at Grand Verger Finishing School, a boarding school in Lutry, Switzerland.
 Their mother stayed in Egypt for 10 years after their exile eventually moving to Lebanon and then reuniting with them in Switzerland.

 Family life

-Ferial’s father Farouk was a very strict parent during their exile requiring the sisters to get permission for even trivial things such as hair cuts and wearing nail polish.
+Ferial’s father Farouk was a very strict parent during their exile, requiring the sisters to get permission for even trivial things such as haircuts and wearing nail polish.
 Her father only gave her permission to teach at a sectarian school in Lausanne if she kept her identity a secret.

-Ferial lived the majority of her life after her marriage outside of Montreux, where she taught typing and French literature.
+Ferial lived the majority of her life before her marriage outside of Montreux, where she taught typing and French literature.
 Later when she married, she and her husband operated a hotel in the area.

 In 1966, Ferial married the Swiss Jean-Pierre Perreten, at Westminster, London.
 Perreten was the son of a Swiss hotelier and converted to Islam to make the marriage possible.
 He took on the name Samir Cheriff as part of his conversion.
-They had one daughter, Yasmine Perreten-Shaarawi, in 1967.
-Ferial and Perreten divorced quickly after their daughter's birth.
+They had one daughter, Yasmine Perreten-Sha'arawi, in 1967.
+Ferial and Perreten divorced shortly after their daughter's birth.
 Ferial did not remarry.
 Perreten died in 1968.
-In 2004 Yasmine married 'Ali Sha'arawi who is the grandson of Huda Sha'arawi, an iconic Egyptian author and feminist.
+In 2004 Yasmine married 'Ali Sha'arawi, who is the grandson of Huda Sha'arawi, an iconic Egyptian author and feminist.

 After Ferial’s mother Queen Farida died in 1988, she and her two sisters were prompted to file a lawsuit against the Egyptian government over their ownership of a royal palace in the Nile Delta.
 The sisters believed that the land and property belonged to their mother and that with her death, they were the rightful owners of the property.
-However the Egyptian court ruled against them because their parents' divorce had voided their mother's claim to the land even before all royal property was taken over during the revolution.
+However, the Egyptian court ruled against them because their parents' divorce had voided their mother's claim to the land even before all royal property was taken over during the revolution.

 Ferial spent the rest of her life out of the public eye taking care of her siblings.
 Her sister Fawzia suffered from multiple sclerosis and died in 2005.
-Her brother Fouad went through a great depression after his divorce from his wife Dominique-France Picard.
-While Ferial wasn't supportive of this marriage she supported her brother through his emotional struggles.
+Her brother Fuad went through a great depression after his divorce from his wife Dominique-France Picard.
+While Ferial was not supportive of this marriage, she supported her brother through his emotional struggles.

 Death

-Princess Ferial died in a hospital on 29 November 2009, aged 71, in Montreux, Switzerland, where she had been receiving treatment for stomach cancer, which she was diagnosed with in 2002.
+Princess Ferial died in a hospital on 29 November 2009, aged 71, in Montreux, Switzerland, where she had been receiving treatment for cancer, which she was diagnosed with in 2002.

 Ferial was buried alongside her family in the Khedival mausoleum of Cairo's Rifa'i Mosque.
 This is where all members of the Muhammad Ali dynasty are buried.